submission2019/cnn-quantization/README.md

 ```
 `* Prec@1 72.182 Prec@5 90.634`

-- Note that results could vary due to randomization of statistic gethering and kmeans initialization.
+- Note that results could vary due to randomization of statistic gathering and kmeans initialization.

 ## Solution for optimal clipping